galizur/seraphbot/README.md

 **Linux**: Primary development platform with full support (specifically Arch for now)

 **Windows/macOS**: Experimental support.
 These platforms may work if you provide appropriate native files for your toolchain.
 Contributions with working native files for other platforms are welcome!

+#### Windows Users

+**Security Warning**: The Windows executable is not code-signed, so Windows Defender and browsers may show warnings like "Windows protected your PC" or "Unrecognized app".
+This is normal for unsigned software.

+To run the application:
+1. Click "More info" on the Windows Defender popup
+2. Click "Run anyway"
+3. Or add an exception in Windows Defender if needed.

+**Why unsigned?** Code signing certificates cost hundreds of dollars annually.
+This is FOSS (free open-source software), which you can see the code and build it from source to verify it's safety.

 ## Building